w3kp/tiktok-downloader/README.md

 ## Installation

-Windows users need to use Cygwin or WSL to run bash scripts.
-Most Linux distributions and macOS[^1] should have bash already installed.
+Windows users need to use Cygwin or WSL to run Bash scripts.
+Most Linux distributions and macOS[^1] should have Bash already installed.

 Simply download [tiktok-downloader.sh](https://raw.githubusercontent.com/anga83/tiktok-downloader/main/tiktok-downloader.sh) from the files above and save it in a convenient place.
-Like all bash scripts, the file has to be marked as executable.
+Like all Bash scripts, the file has to be marked as executable.
 To do this, open a terminal window and paste `chmod +x /path/to/tiktok-downloader.sh`.
 Once that is done, you can double-click it to run.

 If you don't already have it installed you also need to install [yt-dlp](https://github.com/yt-dlp/yt-dlp).